EberlyODL/chem202/pla-lecture-11.md

 # Newman Projections

 Carbon-carbon single bonds can freely rotate.
 This results in an infinite number of conformations or "stops" as you rotate the bond.

-We are most concerned with
+We are most concerned with the highest and lowest energy conformations.
+We can represent the 3D structures with Newman projections to show how